GlobalDataBarometer/handbook/docs/guidance/responding.md

 ### Locating the best example

-Unless otherwise specific in indicator guidance, researchers should first look for **national examples** (e.g. national law, nationally provided dataset) **from government**.
+Unless otherwise specified in indicator guidance, researchers should first look for **national examples** (e.g. national law, nationally provided dataset) **from the government**.

-If no such example is identified, or the example identified appears weak (e.g. many other sub-questions are answered 'No'), the researcher should check for the presence of sub-national examples, or in the case of datasets, examples of data provided other than by government.
+If no such example is identified, or the example identified appears weak (e.g. many other sub-questions are answered 'No'), the researcher should check for the presence of sub-national examples, or in the case of datasets, examples of data provided other than by the government.

 ## Element sub-questions